aryx/principia-softwarica/README.md

 Moreover, this fork supports only the ARM and x86 architectures.
 Even though the original Plan 9 supported more architectures, I think ARM and x86 are enough for the educational purpose of Principia Softwarica.

+## AI disclaimer

+99.9% of the code in this repository was derived from Plan 9 fourth edition and was written by humans
+(Ken Thompson, Rob Pike, and many other Plan 9 contributors), and for the most part written more than 30 years ago.
+What I did was essentially to reorganize the code for my Principia Softwarica book series.
+Many of the explanations in those books were written using AI assistance but the code itself (and its organization in chapters, sections, appendix in those books) was not.

+The 0.1% of code that was written using AI is clearly marked with a special `claude:` comment at the front and part of a commit authored by Claude code.

 ## Building